smithy-lang/smithy-rs/design/src/rfcs/rfc0031_providing_fallback_credentials_on_timeout.md

 Changes checklist
 -----------------

-- [ ] Decide whether `fallback_on_interrupt` is implemented as a synchronous primitive or an asynchronous primitive
 - [ ] Add `fallback_on_interrupt` method to the `ProvideCredentials` trait with the default implementation
 - [ ] Implement `CredentialsProviderChain::fallback_on_interrupt`
 - [ ] Implement `DefaultCredentialsChain::fallback_on_interrupt`